 If being outside is more your scene, be sure to check out the ASI courtyard decorated with festive red holiday market stalls and activated with kubb, vendors, warm fires and live music on select days.

 Explore our house in person – or connect to the experiences from home – with ASI’s holiday Julmarknad Handcraft Market, in-person or virtual holiday programs, destination holiday Jul Shop, seasonal menu at FIKA café, and live music and events including the return of the outdoor Winter Solstice party and Lucia Choir performances.

 This year, the special guest curators joining in this annual exhibition are from the Hmong Museum, representing Minnesota’s vibrant Hmong Community.
 In addition to settings at the table in the Ballroom, they will take visitors on a deeper dive into the celebration of the Hmong New Year in ASI’s Artist Studio.
 A yearly celebration that happens every November, the Hmong New Year is a time to come together, celebrate the completion of the harvest, and welcome a new beginning.

 This year will also feature the photography series Northern Nature by Wisconsin National Geographic Explorer Erika Skogg.
 This series highlights Nordic-American culture in homes and communities across the Upper Midwest.

-The Sami community is represented by Marlene Wisuri and Tanley Lego of the Sami Cultural Center of North America (SCC) — a non-profit dedicated to fostering an awareness of Sami culture through education, communication, research, and the arts.
+The Sami community is represented by Marlene Wisuri, Tanley Lego, and Nancy Olson of the Sami Cultural Center of North America (SCC) — a non-profit dedicated to fostering an awareness of Sami culture through education, communication, research, and the arts.